Unleash the Beast Series: Schedule

-Major events offered competition in different formats, bonus bulls, and more prize money.
 The PBR did not visit New York City or Los Angeles in 2021 because of COVID-19 restrictions in said locations, and the Iron Cowboy event took place at Dickies Arena in Fort Worth, Texas, that year in the summer instead of its usual run in the winter.
 The Iron Cowboy was discontinued in the United States after 2021.
 The UTB series returned to Madison Square Garden in New York City and Crypto.com Arena (formerly Staples Center) in Los Angeles in 2022.
-Since said year, neither Cheyenne or Nashville are events on the UTB schedule.
-Nashville is now a stop on the PBR Team Series schedule.
+Since that year, neither Cheyenne or Nashville are events on the UTB schedule.
+Nashville is now a stop on the PBR Team Series.
 In 2022 and 2023, Cheyenne was also a Team Series event, but in 2024, the Last Cowboy Standing returned to Cheyenne; only now as a stop on the PBR's lower-level Challenger Series.
-Since 2025, the Last Cowboy Standing has been held at Canvas Stadium in Fort Collins, Colorado.
+In 2025, the Last Cowboy Standing was held in two different locations: the first at Dickies Arena as part of the Fort Worth Stock Show & Rodeo in January and the second at Canvas Stadium in Fort Collins, Colorado, in July.
+In 2026, The Last Cowboy Standing event at Canvas Stadium in July was discontinued and replaced with PBR Bulls and Beats, a three-day event featuring the Collegiate All-Star Rodeo during the first day, followed by the first event of the PBR Team Series season during the next two days.
+Each event is followed by a concert performance from a country-music act.

 After a two-year hiatus, Majors returned to the Premier Series in 2024.
-These events included the Monster Energy Buck Off at the Garden in New York, New York; the Wrangler Long Live Cowboys Classic in Sacramento, California; and the Ty Murray Invitational in Albuquerque, New Mexico.
-As of 2025, these events remain on the UTB schedule.
-However, the Majors concept has since been discontinued again.
+These events included the Buck Off at the Garden at Madison Square Garden in New York, New York; the Wrangler Long Live Cowboys Classic at Golden 1 Center in Sacramento, California; and the Ty Murray Invitational at The Pit in Albuquerque, New Mexico.
+The Majors concept was discontinued in 2025, but returned the following year.
+In 2026, there was only one Major in the UTB schedule: PBR Florida State at Doak Campbell Stadium in Tallahassee, Florida.

 The 15/15 Bucking Battle was offered at some UTB events.
 This bonus round matched the top 15 bull riders against the top 15 bulls in attendance.
 The matching was random.
 There was a separate purse for this round.
 Points were earned at the rate of 1 and 1/2 times the round points.
 Points did not factor into the event winner, but did count toward the UTB standings.
 The winner was the bull rider with the highest ride score.
 15/15 Bucking Battles were broadcast on CBS.
 They debuted in 2012 and lasted through 2024.
 They were replaced by the Monster Energy Team Challenge in 2025.